hnky/AI-Workshop/README.md

 ### Bring a laptop running:
 - Windows 10 (with Administrator access)
-- Visual Studio 2017 with workload: Universal Windows Platform development
+- Visual Studio 2017 (with workloads: Universal Windows Platform development / Azure development)
 - Wireless NIC
 - Headphones (with a mini jack)